Is it Done Yet?

 Casseroles165 °F (73.9 °C)

-However you prefer your meat, keep in mind, there is carry over cooking.
-That means once you remove your roast from the oven, it will continue to cook on outside the oven, until it starts to cool.
+However you prefer your meat, keep in mind, that there is carry-over cooking.
+That means once you remove your roast from the oven, it will continue to cook outside the oven until it starts to cool.
 I use the golden rule of 20mins/lb for poultry and beef.

 A pork roast is ok to serve a little pink and it is preferred that way instead of drying it out.